amethyst/amethyst/README.md

 ## Vision

-Amethyst aims to be a fast, data-oriented and data-driven game engine suitable for rapid prototyping and iteration.
+Amethyst aims to be a fast, data-oriented, and data-driven game engine suitable for rapid prototyping and iteration.
 It also tries to push the [Rust programming language][rs] to its limits, driving further improvement and hopefully attracting more game developers toward the young and vibrant Rust